 - Contact Form

 No mission statements or vision statements please.
-I are looking for proof you are who you say you are.
+Customers are looking for proof you are who you say you are.

 If you claim you have proven experience, demonstrate that experience here.
 Keep it simple and try and show some personality or company culture.